philiptgrace/SecretSanta/README.md

 ===========================
 Phil Grace, November 2018 and December 2019.

-`SecretSanta.py` parses the config file `config.yaml` and generates a Secret Santa list according to the rules set by the user.
+`SecretSanta.py` parses the config files in `config/` and generates a Secret Santa list according to the rules set by the user.

 People: Define names, relationships, and history
 ------------------------------------------------
+The file `config/people.yaml` defines all the people involved in the Secret Santa.

 The syntax is simple: just a person's name, their partner (which can be left blank or entirely omitted), and their history written in the form:
 ```
 Sam:
   Partner: Charlie
   History:
     - Alex
     - Jamie
 ```
 In this case, Sam had Alex the year before, and Jamie the year before that.
 If someone wasn't involved in a particular year, leave that year as a blank entry (but still put the dash there), _e.g._
 ```
 Sam:
   Partner: Charlie
   History:
     - Alex
     -
     - Jamie
 ```

 Rigging: Pre-define pairings of giver and receiver
 --------------------------------------------------
+`config/rigging.yaml` allows for pre-defined pairings to be implemented.

 If we want to make sure Charlie gives to Sam and Jamie gives to Alex, then the rigging section of the config must be:
 ```
-Rigging:
 Charlie: Sam
 Jamie: Alex
 ```

 Setting rules for list
 ----------------------
-The following rules can be set for the list generator:
+The rules for how the list is to be produced are set in `config/rules.yaml`.
+The following rules can be set:

 * `WeightHistory` (`yes` or `no`)